Simon Moore (footballer)

 Simon William Moore (born 19 May 1990) is an English professional footballer who plays as a goalkeeper for club Sunderland.

+After playing in Southampton's academy, he started his senior career with Isle of Wight based club Brading Town, and after a spell with Farnborough, he joined Football League One club Brentford in 2009.
+After a loan spell with Basingstoke Town during the 2010–11 season, he became first choice goalkeeper at Brentford for the 2012–13 season.
+He signed for Premier League club Cardiff City in summer 2013, though made just 25 appearances over three years at the club.
+He also had a loan spell with Bristol City in 2014.
+In summer 2016, he joined League One club Sheffield United and was named in the PFA League One Team of the Season in his debut season at the club as they were promoted to the Championship.
+He lost his place as first-choice goalkeeper at the club following this, and made 20 league appearances over his following four years at the club.
+He transferred to Coventry City in 2021 and joined current club Sunderland in 2024.

 Club career

 Early career

 Born in Sandown on the Isle of Wight, Moore started at Brading Town, before signing for the academy of Premier League side Southampton.
 Moore said he was released by the club for being too small.
 He returned to Isle of Wight based side Brading Town where his father was manager, making his first team debut at just 16 years old.
 He subsequently joined Farnborough.

 Brentford

+Moore taking a goalkeeper for Brentford during a match against Chelsea on 17 February 2013.

 Moore signed with Brentford in August 2009 after spending the summer at the club on trial, but had to wait until May 2010 to make his debut, when he appeared against Hartlepool United as a substitute for regular number one goalkeeper Wojciech Szczęsny.

 He was loaned out in October 2010 to Basingstoke Town and played until January 2011, in 10 games for the club.

 The 2012–13 season was Moore's breakthrough season at Brentford.
 He started the season as an understudy to goalkeeper Richard Lee.
 During Lee's time out injured Moore put in some good performances and cemented his place in the Brentford team under Uwe Rösler.
 He helped Brentford reach the FA Cup fourth round, this included a 2–2 draw with European Champions Chelsea, and finish third in the league missing out on promotion on the final day of the season after a dramatic game with Doncaster Rovers.
 Brentford entered the play-offs, where they were drawn in the semi-final against Swindon Town.
 Brentford reached the playoff final defeating Swindon in the semi-finals on penalties (Moore saved Miles Storeys' spotkick in the shootout), but they lost the final to Yeovil Town 2–1.